 THE FOLLOWING FEES AND CHARGES ARE IN EFFECT AT THIS TIME.
-HOWEVER, SINCE THE CATALOG MUST BE PUBLISHED CONSIDERABLY IN ADVANCE OF THE NEXT SCHOOL YEAR IT IS NOT ALWAYS POSSIBLE TO ANTICIPATE CHANGES AND THE FEE SCHEDULE MAY BE REVISED.
-EVERY EFFORT WILL BE MADE TO PUBLICIZE CHANGES AS FAR IN ADVANCE AS POSSIBLE.
+HOWEVER, BECAUSE THE CATALOG IS PUBLISHED IN ADVANCE OF THE NEXT ACADEMIC YEAR IT IS NOT ALWAYS POSSIBLE TO ANTICIPATE CHANGES.
+WHEN THEY OCCUR, CHANGES WILL BE PUBLICIZED AS FAR IN ADVANCE AS POSSIBLE.

-Auburn University at Montgomery's fees have remained somewhat lower than fees charged at similar institutions in the Southeast and throughout the nation as a whole.
-As costs have risen small increases in fees charged have been authorized by the Board of Trustees from time to time to meet these increased costs.
+Fees at AUM remain somewhat lower than fees charged at similar institutions in the Southeast and throughout the nation.
+As operating costs rise, small increases in fees are authorized by the Board of Trustees to meet these increased costs.
 Every effort is made to hold these charges to the minimum.